AnyBlok/anyblok_wms_base/doc/design_goals.rst

 Quality
 -------
-This is an obvious benefit of having ocused goals: we can afford greater efforts towards quality in the scope of WMS Base than we would for a complete system.
+This is an obvious benefit of having focused goals: we can afford greater efforts towards quality in the scope of WMS Base than we would for a complete system.